Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Achalasia is a disorder that affects your esophagus, which is the swallowing tube that connects the back of your throat to your stomach.
+Achalasia is a disorder that affects your esophagus.
+This is the swallowing tube that connects the back of your throat to your stomach.
 If you have achalasia, your esophagus does not sufficiently push food or liquid into your stomach.
 In addition, the ring of muscle that circles the lower portion of your esophagus does not relax enough to let food and liquid pass through easily.
 In fact, achalasia means "failure to relax."

 Symptoms of achalasia develop gradually.
 As the esophagus becomes wider and weaker, you may have these symptoms:

 Difficulty swallowing food, a condition called dysphagia